-Governance & Operating Officer and Chief Financial Officer.
-This team implements the policies laid down by the Trustees, reporting back to them on performance.
+Chief Governance & Operating Officer, Chief Financial Officer and the Executive Officer.
+This Team implements the policies laid down by the Trustees, reporting back to them on performance.

 Trustees rely at a local level, on Community Participation Groups to account and drive forward performance improvements, attainment, and progress in each operating site.
-Members are responsible for recommending an annual School Improvement Plan and monitoring policy implementation set by the Board.
-CPGs are still developing and will become further embedded during the next year.
+Its members are responsible for recommending an annual School Improvement Plan and monitoring policy implementation set by the Board.